 Vehicle loading cranes are classified by their metre tonne rating, which can often cause confusion among users.
 Understanding the size requirements of your crane is crucial, as licensing regulations in Australia for vehicle loading cranes are based on their rated capacity.

 Vehicle loading cranes with a rating of 10 metre tonnes or higher necessitate a CV license for operation.

-So how is this rating determined?
+So, how is this rating calculated?

 Example: Look at the load chart below from a knuckle boom crane.

 Therefore: 3.1 metres x 5.2 tonne = 16.12 metre tonnes

 This particular crane necessitates a High Risk Work (CV) license for operation.

 What are the licences for mobile cranes?
 (C2, C6, C1, C0)

 A slewing mobile crane is a mobile crane equipped with a boom jib that can be slewed.
 This classification excludes front end loaders, backhoes, excavators, and other earthmoving equipment when configured for crane operations.